bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 --- back

 # Document History {#history}

+- -14
+    - Editorial clarification from design team meetings.
+    - Added "at_hash" to both JWS methods for use with an access token.
+    - Allow attached-JWS method to defer to detached-JWS method for presentation on a non-body request.

 - -13
     - Clarified that "subject" request and response aren't for identity claims, just identifiers.